 While that may be true in some states, it’s not true for all.
-There are multiple states across the U.S. that allow cosmetologists, aestheticians and career changers to become laser technicians in order to provide laser treatments for clients.
+There are multiple states across the U.S. that allow cosmetologists, aestheticians, and total career changers to become cosmetic laser technicians in order to provide laser treatments for clients.

-Research Laser Technician Career Options
+1. Research Laser Technician Career Options

-You should know that laser technicians have gone forward to work in dermatology clinics, doctor’s offices, medical spas, and more.
+You should know that laser technicians have gone forward to work in dermatology clinics, doctor’s offices, medical spas, and more!
 Realize that this is the type of work that requires you to interact with clients while handling state-of-the-art equipment in order to restore confidence in their skin, and be sure that you’re just the type of friendly, upbeat people-person for this specific job.

-Choose Your Laser School
+2. Choose Your Laser School

-Attend a Laser Training Course
+3. Attend a Laser Training Course

 Laser Technician Salary

 We have been in this industry for a decade and have seen a few different payment styles when it comes to salary.
 Typically, a laser technician may make between $15-$25 an hour and some are even offered between 3-50% commission.
 However, some work solely off commission or salary.
 It all depends on your employer, location, and what treatments you may be providing.

 According to the U.S. Bureau of Labor Statistics, skincare specialists can expect job growth of 40 percent between 2012 – 2022, and this is considered faster than average!

 With National Laser Institute, you can complete your laser training at our laser school in two weeks with our comprehensive laser course.
 We are recognized as gold standard education and have received many outstanding reviews.